tgvashworth/ServiceWorker-Polyfill/README.md

 ```

 1. Start the *network origin server* to serve the `site/` directory.
 You should be able to access it as you would any other website, ie. opening [http://demosite-origin.dev/](http://demosite-origin.dev/) should show you the "Regular old index page".
 (Covered by distra)
-2. Edit your proxy's setup to rewrite requests to the *local origin* to go to the ServiceWorker (`localhost:5678` for example), which can then pretend it's the *local origin* and make requests to the *network origin*.
-In Charles, use a Rewrite (Tools > Rewrite) that modifies the Host.
+2. Edit your proxy's setup to rewrite requests with the `x-for-service-worker` header to go to the ServiceWorker (`localhost:5678`).
 If you're using hoxy, there's some setup in [`hoxy-rules.txt`](hoxy-rules.txt).
 3. If you're using hoxy, start it in the project's directory.
 It will read the `hoxy-rules.txt` file.
 4. Configure your machine/browser's HTTP proxy settings to go through the proxy.
 By default with `hoxy`, this will be `localhost:8080`.
 [Screenshot](https://www.dropbox.com/s/zl8jjukj7poqlkc/Screenshot%202014-01-06%2012.01.51.png)
 5. Install the dependencies with `npm install`.
 6. Start the SevicerWorker server.
 Run `node --harmony server.js 5678 http://demosite.dev/ http://demosite-origin.dev/ worker.js`.
 7. Install the unpacked Chrome extension from the `devtools/` folder of this project.
 You *must* have devtools open when testing this stuff; the devtools extension connects to the ServiceWorker server via WebSocket to inform it when a navigation is occuring.
-8. Start the *ServiceWorker resources server* to serve the root of the project directory under the name `serviceworker-resource.dev`.
-(Covered by distra)
+8. Start the *ServiceWorker resources server* to serve the root of the project directory under the name `serviceworker-resource.dev` (**note:** you might have covered by using distra, above)

 You should now be able to visit the **local** origin ([http://demosite.dev/](http://demosite.dev/)) and have it proxy through to the **network** origin, and see logging from the ServiceWorker coming from node.
 They'll be prefixed with `sw: `.